-The Federal National Mortgage Association, popularly known as Fannie Mae, and the Federal Home Loan Mortgage Corporation, popularly known as Freddie Mac, are governmentsponsored enterprises (GSEs).
+The Federal National Mortgage Association, popularly known as Fannie Mae, and the Federal Home Loan Mortgage Corporation, popularly known as Freddie Mac, are government-sponsored enterprises (GSEs).
 GSEs are corporations chartered by the federal government for the purpose of fulfilling a public policy goal.
 Although GSEs are chartered by the federal government, they are owned by private shareholders.
 This public-private hybrid status confers a significant advantage on GSEs over purely private companies: even though the GSEs are privately owned, their government charters create the impression that they are agencies of the federal government, leading market participants to believe that their debt is backed by the federal government.
 This implicit federal guarantee allows the GSEs to borrow money more cheaply than their competitors, which gives the GSEs a significant advantage in competing for market share.

 Congress chartered Fannie Mae during the New Deal to make homeownership more affordable for lower- and middle-income Americans, and Congress chartered Freddie Mac in 1970 with a similar purpose.
-Fannie Mae and Freddie Mac were chartered as GSEs to provide Members of the Committee March 1, 2013 Page 2 liquidity in the mortgage market and to promote homeownership for underserved groups and locations.
+Fannie Mae and Freddie Mac were chartered as GSEs to provide liquidity in the mortgage market and to promote homeownership for underserved groups and locations.